chxadr/edgeai-orangepi/README.md

 ### 🔦 Laser Targeting

-We **redirect a laser beam toward detected aliens using two mirrors**, each one fixed to a NEMA 17 **stepper motor** driven by an A4988 controller.
+We **redirect a laser beam toward detected aliens using two mirrors**, each one fixed to a **stepper motor** driven by an A4988 controller.
 These motors have an angular resolution of 0.9°/step, which make them reasonably precise considering a target at 40cm from the light source, given the fact that the A4988 controllers offer the ability to configure the usage of microsteps (1/2, 1/4 and 1/8 of full step).

 It is worht mentionning that **stepper motors require a microcontroller which is able to generated PWM signals** to work properly.
 You could also generate your own PWM signal using hardware timers.